Goldua2cope/devops24/examinations/02/README.md

 ## QUESTION A

 What happens if you run `ansible-inventory --list` in the directory you created above?
-    - It shows all hosts available in the inventory and includes information about ip-address, keyfile, user and host group
+    - It shows all hosts available in the inventory and includes host information such as ip-address, keyfile, user, host group, etc.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?
-    - It shows the ip address and grouping of all hosts
+    - It shows host information as a graph and includes ip address, grouping of all hosts, etc.

 ## QUESTION C